albar965/littlenavmap-manual/en/LEGEND.md

 ### Procedures {#procedures}

-Not all possible cases for procedures can be depicted here.
 See chapter [Procedures](APPROACHES.md) for more detailed information on all the legs.

 | Symbol | Description |
 | --- | --- |